by Adam Brown

 Before you lift or push any significant weight be sure you tighten up your mid-section with a little abdominal contraction.
 This provides stability to your spine and protects the joints and discs of your low back while you lift.

-3) Hips and Knees – not back!
+3) Hips and Knees – not your back.

 Be sure you are bending (squatting) from the hips and knees, not bending forward from your spine.
 The discs of the low back are injured from forceful forward bending and rotating.
 Many people shovel this way.
 It is important to keep the back straight and use those powerful leg muscles!

-4) Choke down on the Shovel
+4) Choke down on the Shovel.

 The further away the weight is from your body the harder you have to work to stabilize your spine.
 So get one hand at least half way down the shovel when lifting.
 This will keep the snow load close to your body and reduce the likelihood of injury.

 People rarely realize how important your footwear selection is when shovelling.
 The bottom line is that you need traction.
 If you are slipping around on a cold icy driveway you cannot hope to safely stabilize your spine when you lift.
 It can also lead to falls which often result in significant injury.
 So choose a pair of boots with excellent treads, keep your feet directly under you and shoulder width apart when lifting and take smaller steps on slippery surfaces.

 If you follow these guidelines your chances of injury when shovelling with be greatly reduced.
 At Cornerstone our expert Physiotherapists are always here for you if you need help with your back pain….but we would rather run into you having fun on the slopes or at the toboggan hill.